ircv3/ircv3-specifications/extensions/setname.md

 When enabled, clients are allowed to send a `SETNAME` command to notify servers of their intent to update their realname.

+If a client sends a `SETNAME` command without having negotiated the capability, the server SHOULD handle it silently, as the historic implementations did.

 This client-to-server `SETNAME` command looks as follows:

     SETNAME :realname goes here